SergioOyaga/kml2gpx/README.md

-# KML2GPX Converter, with Google Earth and Garmin icons capacity.
+# KML2GPX Converter: Convert .kml files to .gpx files with Google Earth and Garmin icons
-A simple Python program that converts .kml files to .gpx files taking into account the POIs icons. :octocat: :octocat:
+This simple Python program allows you to convert .kml files to .gpx files while retaining the POI icons. :octocat: :octocat:

-This project contains both, an .exe executable file and a Python program, that allow the user to convert his .kml files to .gpx files offline.
-The translator also takes into account the icons used during the design of the route in Google Earth, and renames them to Garmin default (or custom) icons.
+The project contains both an .exe executable file and a Python program that enable users to convert their .kml files to .gpx files offline.
+The translator takes into account the icons used during the route design in Google Earth and renames them to Garmin default (or custom) icons.
 <table>
   <tr>
     <td> <b>Manhattan route in Google Earth.</b></td>